 But culture interviews, when done intentionally, can help both your company and the candidate better understand if they are going to thrive in the foundational, values-driven culture of your company, as it exists today.

-• They communicate that you prioritize a healthy company culture – Companies that care about their workplace culture will always make this a part of their regular interview process
+- They communicate that you prioritize a healthy company culture – Companies that care about their workplace culture will always make this a part of their regular interview process

-• They’re a great way to see how a candidate might thrive – Both within your company culture and the work environment of your office
+- They’re a great way to see how a candidate might thrive – Both within your company culture and the work environment of your office

-• Culture has a real impact on our work – While a candidate may feel perfect for the job itself, if they don’t mesh well with the culture at their new job, they’re likely to feel less satisfied, deliver poorer quality work, and even contribute to a more toxic work environment.
+- Culture has a real impact on our work – While a candidate may feel perfect for the job itself, if they don’t mesh well with the culture at their new job, they’re likely to feel less satisfied, deliver poorer quality work, and even contribute to a more toxic work environment.

-How to make the perfect culture interview: start with values
+How to create the perfect culture interview

 Your number one priority should be your company values.
 What are the core ideas that form the foundation of your workplace and the people that work there?